dojo/intern-helper/README.md

 ```

 In order to avoid this, you should always generate your expected new classes, or use some of the helper functions that are part of the
 `harness` module to update the classes.
+Also _note_ that the order of the assign operations must be from children up to the parent.
 For example:

 ```typescript
 const expected = v('div', {